ayantika-khanra/ayantika-khanra.github.io/content/project/Spotify_2000_Explicit_music_analysis/index.md

   - Tableau
 ---

-This exploratory data analysis analysis focuses on how explicit themes in music has evolved over time, musical characteristics of explicit music, and the role of genres in these trends.
+*This exploratory data analysis analysis focuses on how explicit themes in music has evolved over time, musical characteristics of explicit music, and the role of genres in these trends.*

+**Dataset:**
-**Dataset:** I have used the [spotify 2000 dataset from Kaggle](https://www.kaggle.com/datasets/paradisejoy/top-hits-spotify-from-20002019) for this analysis.
-This dataset has approximately equal number of songs per year
+- I have used the [spotify 2000 dataset from Kaggle](https://www.kaggle.com/datasets/paradisejoy/top-hits-spotify-from-20002019) (year 2000-2020 included) for this analysis. which contains songs from the years 2000 to 2020.
+The dataset has approximately an equal number of songs per year, with the exception of the years <2001 and 2020, which had fewer entries.
+I filtered out songs from these years in Tableau for consistency.
+- The popularity metric in the dataset is normalized.